kirstymcnaught/OptiKeyWiki/Numbers,-symbols-and-diacritics.md

 At some point you'll probably want to type a number, symbol, or diactrical letter (e.g. an accented e).

-To get to the numbers and symbols keyboard select the 'Numbers & Symbols' key directly from the main 'Alpha' (letters) keyboard:
+To get to the 'Numbers & Symbols' keyboard select the 'Numbers & Symbols' key directly from the main 'Alpha' (letters) keyboard:

 ![Symbols key](http://juliussweetland.github.io/OptiKey/images/Key_Symbols_Up.png)